OpenTranslationBible/open-bible/en-GB/18.Job/md/job-09.md

 ## Job 9:1

-Then Job responded,
+Then Job answered,

 ## Job 9:2

-> “Truly I know that this is so;
+> “Truly, I know that this is so;
-> But how can a person be in the right before God?
+> but how can a human be justified before God?

 ## Job 9:3

-> If one wished to dispute with Him,
+> If one desired to contend with Him,
-> He could not answer Him once in a thousand times.
+> they could not answer Him once in a thousand times.

 ## Job 9:4

-> Wise in heart and mighty in strength,
+> He is wise in heart and mighty in strength;
-> Who has defied Him and remained unscathed?
+> who has opposed Him and remained unharmed?

 ## Job 9:5

-> It is He who removes mountains, and they do not know how,
+> He removes mountains without their knowing it,
-> When He overturns them in His anger.
+> when He overturns them in His anger.

 ## Job 9:6

 > He shakes the earth from its place,
-> And its pillars tremble.
+> and its pillars tremble.

 ## Job 9:7

 > He commands the sun not to shine,
-> And sets a seal on the stars.
+> and seals up the stars.

 ## Job 9:8

-> He alone stretches out the heavens,
+> He alone stretches out the heavens
-> And tramples down the waves of the sea;
+> and walks on the waves of the sea.

 ## Job 9:9

-> He made the Bear, Orion, and the Pleiades,
+> He is the Maker of the Bear and Orion, the Pleiades,
-> And the constellations of the south.
+> and the constellations of the south.

 ## Job 9:10

-> He does great and unsearchable things,
+> He performs great and unfathomable things,
-> Wonders without number.
+> wonders without number.

 ## Job 9:11

-> If He were to pass by me, I would not see Him;
+> If He passes by me, I would not see Him;
-> Were He to move past me, I would not perceive Him.
+> if He goes by, I would not perceive Him.

 ## Job 9:12

-> If He were to snatch away, who could restrain Him?
+> If He snatches away, who can stop Him?
-> Who could say to Him, ‘What are You doing?’
+> Who can say to Him, ‘What are You doing?’

 ## Job 9:13

-> God will not turn back His anger;
+> God does not turn back His anger;
-> Beneath Him the helpers of Rahab cower.
+> beneath Him the helpers of Rahab cower.

 ---

 ## Job 9:14

 > How then can I answer Him,
-> And choose my words before Him?
+> or choose my words with Him?

 ## Job 9:15

-> For though I were right, I could not answer;
+> Even if I were innocent, I could not answer Him;
-> I would have to implore the mercy of my Judge.
+> I would have to plead for mercy from my Judge.

 ## Job 9:16

 > If I called and He answered me,
-> I could not believe that He was listening to my voice.
+> I would not believe that He was listening to my voice.

 ## Job 9:17

-> For He bruises me with a storm
+> He would crush me with a storm
-> And multiplies my wounds without cause.
+> and multiply my wounds without cause.

 ## Job 9:18

-> He will not allow me to get my breath,
+> He would not allow me to catch my breath,
-> But He saturates me with bitterness.
+> but would fill me with bitterness.

 ## Job 9:19

-> If it is a matter of power, behold, He is the strong one!
+> If it is a matter of strength, He is mighty;
-> And if it is justice, who can summon Him?
+> and if it is a matter of justice, who can summon Him?

 ## Job 9:20

-> Though I am righteous, my mouth will condemn me;
+> Even if I were righteous, my own mouth would condemn me;
-> Though I am blameless, He will declare me guilty.
+> if I were guiltless, it would declare me guilty.

 ---

 ## Job 9:21

-> I am blameless; I do not take notice of myself;
+> I am blameless, yet I do not care for myself;
-> I reject my life.
+> I despise my life.

 ## Job 9:22

-> It is all one; therefore I say,
+> It is all the same; therefore I say,
-> ‘He destroys the blameless and the wicked.’
+> ‘He destroys both the guiltless and the wicked.’

 ## Job 9:23

-> If the whip kills suddenly,
+> If a scourge brings sudden death,
 > He mocks the despair of the innocent.

 ## Job 9:24

-> The earth is handed over to the wicked;
+> When a land is given into the hands of the wicked,
-> He covers the faces of its judges.
+> He blinds its judges.
 > If it is not He, then who is it?

----

 ## Job 9:25

-> Now my days are swifter than a runner;
+> “My days are swifter than a runner;
-> They flee away, they see no good.
+> they flee away, they see no good.

 ## Job 9:26

-> They slip by like reed boats,
+> They pass by like papyrus boats,
-> Like an eagle that swoops on its prey.
+> like an eagle swooping down on its prey.

 ## Job 9:27

-> Though I say, ‘I will forget my complaint,
+> If I say, ‘I will forget my complaint,
-> I will put my face in order and be cheerful,’
+> I will change my expression, and smile,’

 ## Job 9:28

-> I become afraid of all my pain,
+> I still dread all my sufferings,
-> I know that You will not acquit me.
+> for I know that You will not acquit me.

 ## Job 9:29

-> I am guilty,
+> Since I am already guilty,
-> Why then should I labour in vain?
+> why should I labour in vain?

 ## Job 9:30

-> If I washed myself with snow,
+> Even if I washed myself with snow
-> And cleansed my hands with lye,
+> and cleansed my hands with lye,

 ## Job 9:31

-> Yet You would plunge me into the pit,
+> You would plunge me into a pit,
-> And my own clothes would loathe me.
+> so that even my clothes would detest me.

 ---

 ## Job 9:32

-> For He is not a man, as I am, that I may answer Him—
+> For He is not a man, as I am, that I might answer Him,
-> That we may go to court together.
+> that we might confront each other in court.

 ## Job 9:33

-> There is no arbitrator between us,
+> There is no mediator between us,
-> Who could place his hand upon us both.
+> who might lay his hand upon us both.

 ## Job 9:34

 > Let Him remove His rod from me,
-> And let not the dread of Him terrify me.
+> and let not His dread terrify me.

 ## Job 9:35

-> Then I would speak and not fear Him;
+> Then I would speak without fear of Him,
-> But I am not like that in myself.
+> but as it stands with me, I cannot.